The favourite car of the Maharajahs is making a comeback in India after half a century

 When the Prince of Wales visited India in 1921, many of the maharajahs ordered a number of Rolls Royce cars for the occasion.

-The maharajah of Patiala became one of the inveterate Rolls Royce collectors – and the company’s best pre-war client – with 44 cars in his collection.With its high-flared wings and pointed wheel discs, polished aluminium skiff torpedo body, the Silver Ghosts were a favourite with the kings.
+The maharajah of Patiala became one of the inveterate Rolls Royce collectors – and the company’s best pre-war client – with 44 cars in his collection.
+With its high-flared wings and pointed wheel discs, polished aluminium skiff torpedo body, the Silver Ghosts were a favourite with the kings.

-Sir Ranjitsinhji Vibhaji, maharajah of Nawanagar, who was also known as ‘Ranji’, one of the world’s greatest cricketers, had eight Rolls Royce cars in his 450-automobile collection.
+Sir Ranjitsinhji Vibhaji, the maharajah of Nawanagar, who was also known as ‘Ranji’, one of the world’s greatest cricketers, had eight Rolls Royce cars in his 450-automobile collection.

-The cars meant for India were custom designed to please their rich clients.
+The cars meant for India were custom-designed to please their rich clients.

 Purdah glass in limousines, sirens, thermos flasks, hunting lamps, gun racks, ivory steering wheels and control knobs were some of the special accessories added.